More citations for membrane protein embedding algorithms

 - Category set to documentation

 - Status changed from New to In Progress

 Great to hear that it appears to be resolved already.
 The policy we try to follow for the citations printed to the logfile is that that we provide a reference to a paper describing the actual implementation in GROMACS, so an interested user can learn more about the choices, and hopefully that paper in turn cites other work.
 This provides an incentive to actually contribute and integrate concrete code, although it's a bit of a trade-off since we don't have a chance to act like judges about the relative importance of prior work inside the logfile.
 Sadly, it has probably happened to all of us that we miss to cite some important prior work in a paper.

 From my point of view, the best option in cases like this is to contribute e.g. to the LaTeX manual and write an expanded section describing what the algorithms do in detail, with proper citations to both the history, the first papers describing the algorithms, as well as the GROMACS implementation(s).

-#3 Updated by Semen Yesylevskyy almost 4 years ago
+#3 Updated by Semen Yesylevskyy over 4 years ago

 I will be happy to contribute such section to the manual.
 Does it make sense for me to register as a developer and make a commit or it is better just to send you the text?
 I'm not familiar with LaTeX, so the later would be probably more efficient.

-#4 Updated by Erik Lindahl almost 4 years ago
+#4 Updated by Erik Lindahl over 4 years ago